valhuber/ApiLogicServer/api_logic_server_cli/docs/Admin-Tour.md

 Many databases uses automatically generated primary keys.
 These can simplify design, but it is unreasonable to expect end users to use these.

 For example, Products are identified by an `Id`.
-To refer to a `Product`, `OrderDetail` rows declare a foreign key from `OrderDetail.ProductId`.
+To refer to a parent `Product`, child `OrderDetail` rows declare a foreign key from `OrderDetail.ProductId`.

   > When adding or altering an order, it's unreasonable to expect end users to enter `ProductIds.`  Lookup support addresses this issue.